EFFECTIVE + SUCCESSFUL + HAPPY

 ALEXANDER M CLARK, PhD

-Alexander Clark, PhD is Professor and Dean, Health Disciplines, Athabasca University, and is a World Economic Forum Young Global Leader / Young Scientist.
+Alexander Clark, PhD is the President of Athabasca University, and is a World Economic Forum Young Global Leader / Young Scientist.
 Alex fulfills leadership roles with a number of national research funding bodies across Canada and is a Chair & Scientific Officer for CIHR (2010-) and Chair of peer review panels for Heart & Stroke Foundation Canada (2013-).
 Alex regularly writes on academic career development, growth and leadership, and has led workshops for a decade for researchers from all career stages on academic effectiveness, writing and research skills.
 He speaks nationally and internationally to young scientists from across disciplines on academic career issues, including skills, teamwork, and mentorship.
 Alex’s research on heart disease has been published in some of the world’s most influential journals, including The Lancet, British Medical Journal, Journal of American College of Cardiology and Social Science & Medicine.

 BAILEY J SOUSA, PMP

-Our work on academic skills has featured in The Guardian, Times Higher Education, and various professional journals.
+Our work on academic skills has been featured in The Guardian, Times Higher Education, and various professional journals.
 We have led interdisciplinary workshops throughout Canada and all over the world on aspects of academic work, including incorporating values in academic work, writing publications for impact, grantsmanship, and project management skills.

 Whether you need world-class support for your work or workplace, inspiring and challenging conference speakers or workshops, or tailored staff development, we can help staff, leaders, and students from all disciplines be effective in the new realities of modern academic work and workplaces.